Random search in fluid flow aided by chemotaxis: Numerical Results

 \subsection{Brownian motion subject to shear flow and chemical attraction: optimal shear}

 We carry out simulations in tori with three different sizes: $50$, $80$, $200 \ (0.1mm)$.
 In the Figures \ref{Fig:Fig_50}, \ref{Fig:Fig_80} and \ref{Fig:Fig_200} we compare the behavior of the expected hitting time dependence on shear amplitude without chemotaxis and with the maximal chemotaxis speed in the range we analyze.
-The expected time is computed by averaging over $1000$ simulations, and the vertical bars at each point are two standard deviations of the sample in each direction.
+The expected time is computed by averaging over $1000-2000$ simulations, and the vertical bars at each point are two standard deviations of the sample in each direction.
 In all these simulations, presence of chemotaxis results in more than double reduction of the expected hitting time even when shear is zero.
 Even very small values of shear rate lead to further meaningful reduction of expected hitting time.
-The optimal value of the shear rate is in all cases around $0.025s^{-1}.$ This indicates that the optimal shear value is not affected by the ambient box size.
-At optimal shear rate, the expected hitting time is reduced more than by another factor of two, and by about $50$\% (less for the largest box) outperforms the one-dimensional large shear rate limit.
+The optimal value of the shear rate is in all cases around $0.15-0.3s^{-1}.$ This indicates that the optimal shear value is not affected by the ambient box size.
+At optimal shear rate, the expected hitting time is reduced more than by another factor of two, and by about a third (less for the largest box) outperforms the one-dimensional large shear rate limit.
 The value of this limit is indicated on the plots as a solid line.
 Note that this is a large shear limit \it without \rm chemotaxis, which is explicitly computable.
 Our results in the analytic section rigorously establish that the expected search time converges in the large $A$ limit to 1D problem \it with \rm effective chemotaxis.
 However, our numerical simulations suggest that the 1D hitting time of this 1D effective chemotaxis problem is quite close to that of the 1D diffusion without chemotaxis - at least within our ranges of parameters.
+The figures \ref{Fig:Fig_50}, \ref{Fig:Fig_50} and \ref{Fig:Fig_50} give an impression that the optimal shear effect becomes less pronounced with increasing box size.
+Indeed, the minimal and the large $A$ limit expected time ratios are approximately $3370/4610 \sim 73\%,$ $7880/12170 \sim 65\%,$ and $70400/78400 \sim 90\%$ for the box sizes $50,$ $80,$ and $200.$ One can conjecture that the effect of chemotaxis is relatively short range in the vertical direction, and so for very large box size any possible gain compared to the 1D effective problem is going to be limited.